NeeeeB/GameList_Editor/README.md

 This is an alpha version for the moment, many features will be added in the future but it is already pretty fast.
 (It loads my 5 systems with almost 3000 games in less than a second).
-For now, your folder with all your roms folders must be placed on your computer, but I plan to add the possibility to make it access your folder directly on your RaspBerry Pi.

 Also, it is Windows only because it relies on VCL in Delphi, but I may consider an FMX version once it's stable, thus it would work under Linux and MacOS.